What is the mission of Saint Paul Conservatory for Performing Artists?

 Are students required to pay tuition?

-Students residing in another state are welcome, but would be required to pay annual tuition.
+Students who reside in Minnesota do not pay tuition.
+Students residing in another state are welcome to attend SPCPA, but would be required to pay annual tuition.
 For more information, follow this link to our Out-of-State Residency and Tuition page.

 Who is the authorizer for SPCPA?

 SPCPA is authorized by the University of St. Thomas.